 Meetings:

-The Collaborative will meet once a month (with exceptions as needed and agreed upon by participating entities).
+The Collaborative will meet once a monthat least quarterly (with exceptions as needed and agreed upon by participating members).
 Subcommittees and ad hoc workgroups will meet as agreed on by the full group.

 All Collaborative meetings are open to the public, and all interested parties are encouraged and welcome to participate within the ground rules for the meetings.